hostedbyjustus/2ndra1n-Archive/README.md

 <h1> (Archived)
 </div>

-<h5 align="center"> The original developer (https://github.com/nocontent06) of this project cancelled it thus making this fork an archive in the case of a removal.
+<h5 align="center"> The original developer (https://github.com/nocontent06) of this project cancelled it thus making this fork an up-to-date archive.

 <h4 align="left"> Here are a few screenshots of the project: